epogrebnyak/abacus/README.md

 earns $3500 in cash from clients, and pays $2000 in salaries.

-Here is a Python code resulting in balance sheet and income statement for the firm:
+[Python code](experimental/readme.py) below will produce balance sheet and income statement for the firm.

 ```python
 from composer import Chart